In this article:

-It’s difficult to truly comprehend the beauty of Tuscan villas without seem them firsthand.
+It’s difficult to truly comprehend the beauty of Tuscan villas without seeing them firsthand.
 Thankfully, at SopranoVillas, we provide only the finest properties in multiple Tuscany provinces.
 Whether you want to spend your vacation close to the Mediterranean Sea, or tucked away in a mountain villa, we can help you find the perfect accommodation for your Tuscan getaway.
 Let’s take a look at a few examples of Tuscan architecture and interior design:

 If you prefer a modern take on traditional Tuscan designs, then the Montecatini Villa and Spa is the perfect place to relax during your Tuscany vacation.
-This two-story villa holds up to 13 guests at a time, with a large living room and fully-equipped kitchen.
+This two-story villa holds up to 13 guests at a time, with a large living room, spacious garden room and fully-equipped kitchen.
 Additionally, the property includes a comfortable TV lounge with attic windows for additional sunlight.
 When you step outside, this beautiful Tuscany property features a large pool and a finely manicured courtyard.

 With gorgeous views over the surrounding hills and a modern, yet rustic aesthetic, the Arezzo Winery Villa is a breathtaking experience.
 The living room includes French windows that look out over the Tuscan countryside.
 As an added bonus, this Tuscan property has been renovated to be eco-friendly, though much of the building and surrounding grounds date back to the mid-19th Century.